Jinssi/ContosoTraders/demo-scripts/intelligent-apps-with-azure-ai-services/technical-walkthrough.md

 * Cognitive Services image search is a feature of Azure AI Services that allows developers to incorporate image recognition capabilities into their applications.
 This service uses machine learning algorithms to analyze and understand the content of images, making it possible for applications to search for and retrieve images based on their visual characteristics.

-* You will have understanding of how Contoso Traders is leveraging Azure Cognitive Services to faclitate image based search.
+* You will have understanding of how Gravy Traders is leveraging Azure Cognitive Services to faclitate image based search.

 ## Abstract and learning objectives

-In this lab, you will explore the [Contoso traders application](https://www.contosotraders.com/) and will go through the overview of an app with a focus on the need for AI/Visual Search, use the image search option in the application to find the device from the product catalog, learn how the **Azure AI service** is used in the application and also the high-level idea of how the Cognitive services work.
+In this lab, you will explore the [Gravy traders application](https://www.Gravytraders.com/) and will go through the overview of an app with a focus on the need for AI/Visual Search, use the image search option in the application to find the device from the product catalog, learn how the **Azure AI service** is used in the application and also the high-level idea of how the Cognitive services work.

 For this, we use the service called **Computer Vision**, an Azure AI service that analyzes content in images and videos.